webofthings/statHues/README.md

-statHues
+StatHues
 =======

-A set of tools to have hue lamps monitoring your software and infrastructure
+A set of tools to have [Hue Lamps](http://www.meethue.com/) and a [Raspberry PI](http://www.raspberrypi.org) monitoring your software and infrastructure and KPIs, the Web of Things way!

+!
+Install